-- This test case extends the AbstractTransactionalDataSourceSpringContextTests class, from which it inherits Dependency Injection and transactional behavior. - The clinic instance variable the application object being tested is set by Dependency Injection through the setClinic(..) method. - The testGetVets() method illustrates how the inherited JdbcTemplate variable can be used to verify correct behavior of the application code being tested.
-This allows for stronger tests, and lessens dependency on the exact test data.
+- This test case extends the AbstractTransactionalJUnit4SpringContextTests class, from which it inherits configuration for Dependency Injection (via the DependencyInjectionTestExecutionListener) and transactional behavior (via the TransactionalTestExecutionListener). - The clinic instance variable the application object being tested is set by Dependency Injection via @Autowired semantics. - The testGetVets() method illustrates how the inherited countRowsInTable() method can be used to easily verify the number of rows in a given table, thus testing correct behavior of the application code being tested.
+This allows for stronger tests and lessens dependency on the exact test data.
 For example, you can add additional rows in the database without breaking tests. - Like many integration tests using a database, most of the tests in AbstractClinicTests depend on a minimum amount of data already in the database before the test cases run.
-You might, however, choose to populate the database in your test cases also again, within the one transaction.
+You might, however, choose to populate the database in your test cases also again, within the same transaction.